sarahkwak/foodtrucksf/README.md

 9. All users are able to see the existing reviews.

 ## Future Wishlist
-* Each list has a link to 'yelp' so user can review the ratings
+* Each list has a link to 'yelp' so user can review the ratings - This is impossible!
+Not many foodtrucks have yelp page so it is impossible to provide consistent level of info for the each truck.
 * The list will only show the narrowed result once the user put an address
 * Re-size the map so it doesn't break the flow of the page
 * The InfoWindow on the map has a link to 'yelp' so user can click within the map and get the information about the truck